← back to other articles

 End-to-End Encryption as a Core Data Security Measure

-✔ Use SFTP (Secure File Transfer Protocol) instead of email attachments.
+✔ Use Secure File Transfer Protocol (SFTP) instead of sending documents as email attachments.

 From Risk to Resilience – See how organizations tackle data security challenges head-on.